Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

-By then, O'Riordan experienced difficult touring conditions with low-income, sleeping on people's floors and in cramped vans across Ireland and UK.
+By then, O'Riordan experienced difficult touring conditions with low income, sleeping on people's floors and in cramped vans across Ireland and UK.
 Furthermore, she had to overcome her shyness at the time during the early live performances with the Cranberries, singing "with her back to the audience".
 Lawler recalled, "we just went up, and we had six songs.
 Dolores was turned to the side; Noel, Mike and I had our heads down".
 At this stage, she had spent eight years with classical piano, and had played the harmonium in her church for ten years.
 O'Riordan had been rapidly gaining international attention after the release of the Cranberries' first album, Everybody Else Is Doing It, So Why Can't We?.
 It contained the group's most successful singles, "Dreams" and "Linger", which charted at No. 8 on the Billboard Hot 100 when she was only 22.

 Early in 1994, O'Riordan injured her cruciate ligament in a ski accident in the Alps' Val-d'Isère and underwent major surgery.
 In September 1994, the Cranberries released "Zombie", the lead single of the follow-up album, No Need To Argue.
 The song reached No. 1 of Triple J's Hottest 100, which was the first time ever that a female-led band had topped Australia's biggest song poll.
-She stood alone in the countdown's history for sixteen years.
-In terms of female-fronted acts, O'Riordan still remains one of only two women to sing on a No. 1 song on the Hottest 100 ranking [as of 2020].
-She reached her commercial peak with No Need to Argue, the top-selling album worldwide in the first semester of 1995, and the world's best selling album of the year by a European artist.
+She stood alone in the countdown's history for 16 years.
+In terms of female-fronted acts, O'Riordan still remains one of only four women to sing on a No. 1 song on the Hottest 100 ranking [as of 2024].
+She reached her commercial peak with No Need to Argue, the top-selling album worldwide in the first semester of 1995, and the world's best-selling album of the year by a European artist.
 The album produced the songs "Ode to My Family", "I Can't Be with You", "Ridiculous Thoughts" and the group's biggest international hit, "Zombie", which topped singles charts in several countries.
 Dan Weiss of Billboard stated that the song "Zombie", "could crush an entire room with the combined largesse of O'Riordan's ocean-swallowing voice".
 By this time, within the release of the first two albums of the Cranberries with accompanying tours, O'Riordan had achieved both success and celebrity status.

 Eventually, O'Riordan had disengaged from Sinéad O'Connor due to the analogy made between them in the press.
 O'Riordan rejected and "loathed" the comparison, saying "[w]hat I do is so different. ...
 I might have been singing before she ever sang—who knows?
 It's not like I'm not going to sing because somebody from up the road got there first because she was a few years older than me."
 Her leg injury recurred unexpectedly and led to cancellation of the three concerts scheduled in Ireland for December 1994.
 This resulted in a press backlash, while the audience was more understanding, as O'Riordan had mentioned that the concerts were not cancelled but postponed until June 1995.